CRC-1194/argo/README.md

 ?>  make && make install
 ```

-Unlike OpenFOAM, CMake will save the `geovof-init` executable and library files in the `build` folder.
+Unlike OpenFOAM, CMake will save the `geom-vof-init` executable and library files in the `build` folder.

 The next step is to expand the `PATH` variabe so that the executables are found.
 Add something along the lines of

 ```
-export PATH="/path/to/your/own/geovof-init/build/bin":$PATH
+export PATH="/path/to/your/own/geom-vof-init/build/bin":$PATH

 ``